ibrahimjml/MyBlog4u/README.md

   -  **Custom Two-Factor Authentication :** enabling by scanning qrcode or type manually with confirmation code.
   -  **Confirm Password Check:** Laravel middleware for confirmimg passwords on certian actions.
   -  **Identity Check:** Creators by changing their passwords will redirect to identity check page with Otp verification.
-  -  **Email and In-app Notifications:** Creators will recieve mutiple notifications type Views,Mentions,Posted,Following,Requested Following,Reports and by emails.
+  -  **Email and In-app Notifications:** Creators will recieve mutiple notifications type Views,Mentions,Posted,Following,Requested Following,Reports with real-time and by emails.

 ### 🧱 Architecture & Performance